Publication Search

 Fisher, R.S., Mullican, W.F.
 Geological Circular Bureau of Economic Geology

-Geology of Apache Mountains, Trans-Pecos Texas Geology of Apache Mountains, Trans-Pecos Texas 1968 Wood, J.W.
+Structural geology of Sierra del Carmen, Trans-Pecos Texas Structural geology of Sierra del Carmen, Trans-Pecos Texas 1988 Moustafa, A.R.
 Geologic Quadrangle Map Bureau of Economic Geology